 Retrieve the Hyper-V virtual machine’s serial number with PowerShell.
 Sometimes you need to have the serial number of a Hyper-V virtual machine (VM, or guest).
 We, for instance, use this serial number in our automatic, unattended deployment of the guest operating system.
 But then you need to know how to find this serial number…

-In Windows, you sometimes need to find all files owned by a specific user.
-Recursively on your Windows Server NTFS file system.
+How to find files owned by a particular user with PowerShell.
+Sometimes you need to find all files owned by a user.
+Recursively on your file system.
 PowerShell has some nice cmdlets and features to automate this task for you.
-Here you’ll find example PowerShell scripts to find files owned by a specific user…

 How to use PowerShell to create websites and application pools in IIS… A client of the company I work for wanted to quickly add 60 sub-domains to his website.
 But, the sub-domains had to be created as self contained IIS websites, and running in their own application pools.
 Luckily, the client wanted 60 consecutive sub-domain names, e.g. “sub01.example.com”, “sub02.example.com”, …, … up till “sub60.example.com”.
 This […]